 It’s my dream to have a church where guests feel comfortable and attendees don’t have to think twice about inviting a friend.
 I want to offer a safe environment where it’s okay to sit back, observe, and enjoy.
-It’s our dream to have a church were our guests feel comfortable and attendees don’t have to think twice about inviting a friend.
 God has blessed us exponentially at Out Of The Box and First Hillsville.
 We’ve met so many new people and our family has grown tremendously.
 I am excited about what God has called us to do.
 I don’t believe we have just been invited to introduce Christ to our entire community, I believe we have been called to it.

 I can’t wait to see you there. – Ronnie